Table of Contents

-Continue reading to find out what qualifies for Disability and how to get your application approved.
+Continue reading to find out what qualifies you for Disability and how to get your application approved.

-To qualify for Disability, social security must be medically convinced that an individual can no longer perform the works they previously did.
+To qualify for disability, Social Security must be medically convinced that an individual can no longer perform the work they previously did.

-To be considered disabled, you must have suffered from a long-term (considerably at least 12 months) or a permanent disability that stopped you from working on performing any activity related to your occupation.
+To be considered disabled, you must have suffered from a long-term (considerably at least 12 months) or permanent disability that stopped you from working or performing any activity related to your occupation.

 For instance, let’s assume you’ve been working as a marketing manager for the past 15 years, and your job requires you to move around the office.
 But because of your Disability, you cannot move and perform the duties required of you from work.

-If there are other types of work you can perform in the national economy, you may not qualify for SSDI benefits.
+If there are other types of work you can perform in the national economy, you may not qualify for Social Security benefits.

-Suppose your medical condition is included in these published medical listings, or you can demonstrate that your situation is similar to the severity of these listings.
+Suppose your medical condition is included in these published medical listings, or you can demonstrate with medical evidence that your situation is similar to the severity of these listings.
 In that case, you may be considered for Social Security Disability Insurance payments.

 However, proof of your Disability is not the only eligibility factor for SSDI benefits.